Davi-Massaru/iris-argus/README.md

 The project follows a simple rule: the model may reason, but the platform controls access.
 Agents can call only operations that a DBA has enabled and explicitly assigned to them.
 Every call is validated against a pinned SysAdmin OpenAPI contract and stored with its arguments, outcome, and returned evidence.

+This project is an entry in the [InterSystems Programming Contest: Build Your Own Management Portal](https://community.intersystems.com/post/intersystems-programming-contest-build-your-own-management-portal).
+Its proposal is a new administrative model for IRIS: instead of limiting the DBA to a fixed dashboard, the portal lets an administrator assemble purpose-built, evidence-driven agents from the IRIS SysAdmin API catalog.
+The DBA defines the mission, the available operations, fixed parameters, and the execution cadence; the platform supplies the controlled runtime and audit trail.

+> **The catalog is the administrative building set.** A DBA can create agents for health audits, capacity reviews, lock investigation, automatic alerts, scheduled checks, task creation, or incident response.
+Read and mutating operations can be combined when the target identity and catalog policy allow them.
+The practical limit is the administrator's operational design—not a hard-coded dashboard—while the tool allowlist, IRIS privileges, fixed parameters, and evidence record keep that freedom governed.

 ## Why It Exists

 Operational AI is useful only when access, evidence, and accountability are visible.
 IRIS DBA Agents provides: